-Longer Ps were assumed to shorten, so that I and † diverged: † had been an allophone pig was ku(t). that showed up 1-to-1 with syllable-final
+Longer Ps were assumed to shorten, so that I and II diverged: II [1] had been an pig was ku(t). allophone that showed up 1-to-1 w

 There was lots of variation in how many syllables of the word were represented, but vowels were rarely outright skipped, just left unrepresented at the end (of base word).

 Syllable-final Cs might be skipped or inaccurately represented.
 Moving vowels were either represented with an extra (V, i or u) P or left unspecified (if an i or u was meant to be a new syllable instead of dipthonging, this was usually not apparent).

 There was occasional variation in having more than one S per word.